yukirang/Fanusic/README.md

 # Fanusic

 This is a MERN statck based Social platform for fans and music lovers.
-Integrated with the Spotify Web APIs
+Integrated with the [Spotify Web APIs](https://developer.spotify.com/documentation/web-api/)

+## description

 Users are able to